COURSE FROM

 o Skills and experience (e.g. in quantitative imaging analysis but also in outlining imaging related clinical trials)

-o Network – connect to our AI4Imaging LinkedIn
+o Network – connect to our growing network of Alumni, including the top names in the field.
+AI4Imaging LinkedIn

 o Documentation (papers, presentations, useful websites…)

-o Possibility to spend time in the D-Lab in Maastricht to analyse own data
+o The possibility to spend time in the D-Lab in Maastricht to analyse own data after the course.

 TARGET AUDIENCE